nyampire/ogr2osm/Readme.md

 ogr2osm requires gdal with python bindings.
 Depending on the file formats you want to read you may have to compile it yourself but there should be no issues with shapefiles.
-On Ubuntu you can run `sudo apt-get install -y python-gdal` to get the software you need.
+On Ubuntu you can run `sudo apt-get install -y python-gdal python-lxml` to get the software you need.

+It also makes use of lxml.
+Although it should fall back to builtin XML implementations seamlessly these are less likely to be tested and will most likely run much slower.

 To install ogr2osm and download the default translations the following command can be used: